 - collect a sample, if possible to do so without disturbing the insects.

-Report the detection immediately to the Department of Agriculture, Water and the Environment.
+Report the detection immediately to the Department of Agriculture, Fisheries and Forestry.

 Growers and handlers

 - Check stored grain and storage facilities regularly for new pests and unusual damage symptoms.

 - Make sure you are familiar with common storage pests so you can recognise an unusual pest.
 The booklet 'Monitoring stored grain on-farm' located under Other publications on the Plant Health Australia website may assist.

 Notify us immediately